 You seem to have a slight fascination with the Kings Singers, too.
 Where did that come from?

 I tend to remember things that most people try to forget.
 Memories of The King’s Singers, The Cambridge Buskers, The Houghton Weavers and Skellern… I searched for the Kings Singers on Youtube and became obsessed with their Madrigal History Tour.
 They’re Quentin’s favourite.
 Their attire is most fetching.

-[I have very vague memories of The Magical History Tour, broadcast on BBC2 on Sunday evenings, throughout May and June 1984.
+[I have very vague memories of The Madrigal History Tour, broadcast on BBC2 on Sunday evenings, throughout May and June 1984.
 The Radio Times entry for the first episode, Sunday 13th May 1984, promises…

 “The Ducal Palace, Mantua, is the starting-point for this expert series about the ‘pop’ music of the High Renaissance.
 With a selection of songs that range from the light, witty and erotic to the passionate and heartfelt, The King’s Singers outline the rise in popularity of madrigals and show how they became the rage of Europe.
 Emma Kirkby and the Consort of Musicke, directed by the series’ musical adviser, Anthony Rooley, perform additional examples.
 The programme also offers a panorama of the 16th century as a prelude to the ‘tour’ which begins next week in France.”]

 Many of your films capture a feeling of stillness and slowness that really sums up my memories of 1970s TV.
 Do you have any specific memories of that feeling?